 With increased vaccine allocations from the federal government and a streamlined, statewide vaccination plan, we have been able to steadily expand the number of South Carolinians eligible to receive vaccine.

-And we continue to bring on additional providers who are on standby to help us get more vaccines into the arms of South Carolinians as the flow of vaccines increase into our state.
+And we will continue to bring on additional providers who are on standby to help us get more vaccines into the arms of South Carolinians as the flow of vaccines increase into our state.

 At the same time, while South Carolina continues to work to expand our state’s capacity to administer the vaccines, the flow of vaccine from manufactures and the federal government is not currently sufficient to meet the tremendous demand.